Are you a coffee lover? Do the names 'breve' and 'latte' sound familiar?

 - Lattes offer up a smoother experience that highlights the sweetness of the milk while softening some of the stronger notes found in espresso beans.

-In addition, you can expect more robust coffee notes since a breve uses more espresso, even though it’s a smaller serving size.
+Additionally, you can expect more robust coffee notes, as a breve uses more espresso, despite its smaller serving size.

 Which is stronger, a breve or a latte?